 • Alysse Lembo-Buzzelli summarized the details of the project needing \$1,355,448 for a 415kW Solar PV system with bi-facial panels, and an installation of a reflective white membrane roof with a SIR of 0.94.
-David Beech summarized the underwriting for the project which included a DSCR greater than 3.78x.
+David Beech summarized the underwriting for the project which included a DSCR greater than

-• Alysse Lembo-Buzzelli reviewed the project tear sheet and key financial metrics such as the fact that the property did not turn up any environmental incidents and there is no property-secured debt.
 She also stated the SIR is currently calculated as lower than 1 due to the contractor still working through some calculations and the team is confident it will be greater than 1, but if not then the C-PACE financing can be reduced and the property owner can contribute equity so that the project moves forward.

-• John Harrity commented that Connecticut has many private schools so if this works out it may open the door to more projects on private schools.
+John Harrity commented that Connecticut has many private schools so if this works out it may open the door to more projects on private schools.
 It's a great potential market and Mackey Dykes agreed that it may be worth pulling together a case study to present.
 Matthew Ranelli added that there is the Connecticut Association of Independent Schools and they may be receptive.